Norvik-Alexian/Natural-Language-Processing-Course/README.md

 * Open Source Natural Language Processing Library
 * Designed to effectively handle NLP tasks with the most efficient implementation of common algorithms.

+## Spacy basics
+* Spacy works with Pipeline object.
+* the `nlp()` function from Spacy automatically takes raw text and performs a series of operations to tag, parse, and describe the text data.
+* To download the "en_core_web_sm" model from spacy we need to run `python -m spacy download en_core_web_sm` command in our terminal.

 ## What is NLTK?
 NLTK - Natural Language Toolkit is a very popular open source.
 It also provides many functionalities, but includes less efficient implementations.